MosesSupposes/Purescript-By-Example/text/chapter2.md

 ## Tracking Dependencies

 To write the `diagonal` function (the goal of this chapter), we will need to be able to compute square roots.
-The `purescript-math` package contains type definitions for functions defined on the JavaScript `Math` object, so let's install it:
+The `math` package contains type definitions for functions defined on the JavaScript `Math` object, so let's install it:

 ```text
 $ spago install math
 ```

-The `purescript-math` library sources should now be available in the `.spago/math/{version}/` subdirectory, and will be included when you compile your project.
+The `math` library sources should now be available in the `.spago/math/{version}/` subdirectory, and will be included when you compile your project.

 ## Computing Diagonals